Still Shipping for Free in U.S.

 If you’re asking yourself any of these questions, don't sweat it.
-Not only is EverCup comfortable, eco-friendly, and FDA-registered, but we're also dedicated to helping women learn how to use a menstrual cup.
+Not only is EverCup comfortable, eco-friendly, and FDA-registered, but it's easy to use once you get the hang of it.
 Follow these simple steps, and you'll never look back.

 A menstrual cup is a flexible, small cup that collects your period flow rather than absorbs it like a tampon.
-Since you can rinse it out and use it throughout your cycle and for years to come, the best menstrual cups are an eco-friendly, healthy, and more comfortable alternative to pads and tampons.
+Since you can rinse it out and use it throughout your cycle and for years to come, the best menstrual cup is an environmentally-friendly, healthy, and more comfortable alternative to pads and tampons.

 The vagina is one of the most sensitive and absorbent parts of the human body — so much so that some medical studies have tested vaginal membranes as a way to administer medicine.
 This suggests that the chemicals used in tampons may be absorbed into the bloodstream through the vaginal walls.